gpetho/preverb/Grashchenkov.md

 Adjectives of EMOTIONAL RELATION can mark the addressee valency by means of the preposition _s_ 'with' and a noun phrase in the instrumental case:

-(434) (Internet)
+(434) (Internet)<br/>
-Vse sotrudniki MZHD budut odinakovo vezhlivy s passazhirami. all employees-NOM MZHD will.be equally polite-PL with passengers-INSTR.
+Vse sotrudniki MZHD budut odinakovo vezhlivy s passazhirami.<br/>
+all employees-NOM MZHD will.be equally polite-PL with passengers-INSTR.<br/>
 'All MZHD employees will be equally polite to passengers.'

-Krayne vnimatel'na i zabotliva s det'mi, sklonna ikh opekat' i zashchishchat'. extremely attentive-F.SG and caring-F.SG with children-INSTR, prone-F.SG them foster-INF and protect-INF.
+Krayne vnimatel'na i zabotliva s det'mi, sklonna ikh opekat' i zashchishchat'.<br/>
+extremely attentive-F.SG and caring-F.SG with children-INSTR, prone-F.SG them foster-INF and protect-INF.<br/>
 'Extremely attentive and caring with children, prone to foster and protect them.'

-Tsezar' ser'yeznyy i v to zhe vremya laskovyy i dobryy so svoimi khozyayevami… Caesar-NOM serious-M.SG and at that same time affectionate-M.SG and kind-M.SG with his owners-INSTR… 'Caesar is serious and at the same time affectionate and kind with his owners…'
+Tsezar' ser'yeznyy i v to zhe vremya laskovyy i dobryy so svoimi khozyayevami…<br/>
+Caesar-NOM serious-M.SG and at that same time affectionate-M.SG and kind-M.SG with his owners-INSTR…<br/>
+'Caesar is serious and at the same time affectionate and kind with his owners…'

 Paraphrasing into a prepositional phrase in the instrumental case with the preposition _s_ is permissible for almost all adjectives of this class.
 Such government is also possible for participants of the IDENTITY adjective class:

-(435) (Internet)
+(435) (Internet)<br/>
-Demi s Eshtonom zhenaty uzhe 6 let…
+Demi s Eshtonom zhenaty uzhe 6 let…<br/>
-Demi-NOM with Ashton-INSTR married-PL already 6 years… 'Demi and Ashton have been married for 6 years already…' Po prirode svoyey filosofiya kak ratsional'noye poznaniye dolzhna imet' odinakovyy s naukoy tip dvizheniya v istorii… by nature-LOC her-F.SG philosophy-NOM as rational-N.SG knowledge-NOM must have same-M.SG with science-INSTR type-ACC movement-GEN in history-LOC…
+Demi-NOM with Ashton-INSTR married-PL already 6 years…<br/>
+'Demi and Ashton have been married for 6 years already…'

+Po prirode svoyey filosofiya kak ratsional'noye poznaniye dolzhna imet' odinakovyy s naukoy tip dvizheniya v istorii…<br/>
+by nature-LOC her-F.SG philosophy-NOM as rational-N.SG knowledge-NOM must have same-M.SG with science-INSTR type-ACC movement-GEN in history-LOC…<br/>
 'By its nature, philosophy as rational cognition should have the same type of historical movement as science…'

 It seems that in the case of both the addressee of EMOTIONAL RELATION adjectives and the encoding of the second participant of IDENTITY adjectives, the described surface marking corresponds to the role of a contragent.